ramcandrews/email.blog/README.md

 ## Roadmap --> 1.0
 ### Getting the platform off of the ground
-1. Convert message subject to blog post title.
-2. Convert plain text body to blog post.
+1. Convert message subject to blog post title and plain text body to blog post.
+2. A or B
+  2-A. Build templates and configure static site generator.
+  2-B. Build API to serve content to a JAMSTACK client.
 3. Integrate markdown and HTML formating from multi-part messages.
 4. disply inline images in posts.
 Display/embed attachments in posts.
-5. some kind of password or authentication.
+5. Configure email clients to use public key encryption.
+Write or configure module to decrypt messages.
+Authentication will be via public key encryption.

 ## Roadmap 1.0 --> 2.0
-### AI integration
+### AI integration and feature buildout
 1. Autofetch links; screenshot, thumbnail and scrape content.
 2. Summarize scraped content for thumbnail caption.
 3. Read text from images
 4. Image auto-tagging
+5. Broadcast to other channels.
+6. Email listserv